TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorvmnotfoundv2.md

 <properties
     pageTitle="UserErrorVmNotFoundV2"
     description="UserErrorVmNotFoundV2"
-    infoBubbleText="We have identified that your backup operation has failed because the virtual machine does not exist" service="microsoft.recoveryservices"
+    infoBubbleText="We have identified that your backup operation has failed because the virtual machine does not exist." service="microsoft.recoveryservices"
     resource="backup"
     authors="srinathvasireddy"